Linux Server Planning and Configuration Essentials

 Filesystem Layout and Disk Management

 Section titled “Filesystem Layout and Disk Management”Linux organizes files according to the Filesystem Hierarchy Standard (FHS).
-Understanding this layout helps you decide where to put things and how to size your partitions.
+Understanding that layout helps you decide where to put things and how to size your partitions.
+Before that, though, it helps to separate four concepts: disks, partitions, volumes, and filesystems.

 Key Directories